 Charles Kindleberger

-Do not let envy override your financial plan regardless of how imperfect it might seem to appear at any given time.
+Do not let envy override a good financial plan regardless of how imperfect it might seem to appear at any given time.

 They say you never grow poor taking profits.
 No, you don’t.
 But neither do you grow rich taking a four-point profit in a bull market.